1 dead, 17 hospitalized after SUV crashes into Apple Store in Massachusetts

 Some victims already suffered from chronic illnesses, Tollefsen said, which complicated their approach to treatment.
 Several people are undergoing surgery and others are awaiting surgeries planned for later in the day.
 Some were transported from the hospital to medical centers nearby.

+"Our hearts go out to our team members and customers who were injured and all of those who were affected by this terrible incident," the company said.
+"We are doing everything we can to support our team members and customers at this very difficult time."

+The district attorney's office later identified the victim as Kevin Bradley, 65, of New Jersey.

-Few details have been released about crash, as officials are waiting to notify any victims' next of kin, but District Attorney Tim Cruz said at a news conference that a black SUV drove through the Apple store's street-facing glass entrance at an undetermined speed.
+Few details have been released about crash, but District Attorney Tim Cruz said at a news conference that a black SUV drove through the Apple store's street-facing glass entrance at an undetermined speed.
 The driver has not been hospitalized and is "with police officers," according to Cruz.

 "There is an active criminal investigation going on," the district attorney said.
 "Regarding the operator of the motor vehicle, we're looking into that.
 Regarding the status of the vehicle, we're looking into that."